 What we do Carers in Southampton is a free service for adults who give their time, unpaid, to look after a family member, friend or neighbour with additional support needs.
-The service is funded by Southampton City Council to manage statutory carer's assessments.
+The service is funded by Southampton City Council to manage statutory Carers Assessments.
 These identify needs and determine eligibility to receive specific services and a discretionary personal budget.
 Carers in Southampton also provide support and relevant information to informal carers.
 More details may be found below.
 Who can use the service?
 Any adult who gives up their time, unpaid, to look after someone who needs additional support, such as a family member, a friend, or a neighbour.
 You must be resident in a Southampton city postcode or looking after someone who lives in a Southampton city postcode.
-The service offers: Carers AssessmentsCarer’s assessments in England are for adult carers of adults (over 18 years) who are disabled, ill or elderly.
+The service offers: Carers AssessmentsCarers Assessments in England are for adult carers of adults (over 18 years) who are disabled, ill or elderly.
 It aims to identify your needs as a carer and should pinpoint what help and support you might need in maintaining your own health and well-being, while continuing your caring role.
 Your completed assessment will be used to determine your eligibility to receive services and support; however, all carers are eligible for information and advice.
 Southampton City Council offer a Carers Assessment to carers who are resident in a Southampton city postcode or looking after someone who lives in a Southampton city postcode.
 Carers CardsCarers Cards offer discounts to you if you live or look after someone who lives in a property with a Southampton city postcode.
 It will not affect your benefits.
 Applicants must register for or have completed a Carers Assessment.
 NB Parent carers and young carers are also eligible.
 Information, resources and news updatesOur Website holds a wide range of information and resources that are easy to search.Our Newsletters, Website, Facebook and Twitter feeds provide useful, timely information to carers on relevant issues, news and events, rights and entitlements.
-Personal supportWe give advice and support via our dedicated phone line 023 8058 2387 staffed by our team 9am - 5pm, Monday to Friday.
-You can talk to any one of our experienced team of link workers, each with their own specialist area, who can be a key point of contact to provide advice and information to you.
+Personal supportThe service gives advice and support via a dedicated phone line 023 8058 2387 staffed by our team 9am - 5pm, Monday to Friday.
+Carers can talk to one of the experienced team, each with their own specialist area, who can be a key point of contact to provide advice and information.
 Learning and training opportunitiesWe publicise a range of social and learning opportunities across Southampton that aim to be relevant to carers in a range of different caring situations and with a variety of interests.
-Social engagementIn conjunction with Southampton Mencap, CiS host a monthly Carers Lunch with an invited guest speaker at the Mencap Centre in Portswood.
+Social engagementIn conjunction with Southampton Mencap, CiS host a monthly Carers Lunch with an invited guest speaker which is held at the Victory Centre in Portswood.
 The catering for these events is provided through ‘Café Down the Lane’, an initiative teaching people with learning disabilities practical catering and customer service skills.
 Emergency Planning guidanceWhen someone relies on you being there, most of us nominate a friend or family member you can phone and ask to step in if there is a crisis.
 You can find information and guidance to help you start writing an Emergency Plan here.
 Carer Friendly CompaniesAny business in Southampton can use this free resource.
 Our Carer Friendly Company Charter encourages organisations to identify unpaid carers, signpost our service and create policies to provide an environment where carers’ needs can be met within the scope of their employment structure.
 Young carersWe work with No Limits to provide the Young Carers Service for a smooth transition into the adult carer support service where needed.